 Here’s a sample recipe from The Happy Kitchen:

 Rachel says, "I have this for breakfast if I wake feeling whacked.
 Alice designed it so that I could get lots of energy-boosting goodness in one go.
 These fruits are rich in vitamin C and fibre, while the walnuts and avocado deliver protein and healthy fats to balance everything out.
 The oats and nuts add substance and slow down the absorption of sugar from the fruit, and the cinnamon may also reduce sugar cravings.”

 1 tbsp oats

 250 ml almond, coconut or oat milk

 Cinnamon to taste

-Chop it into medium-sized shunks and pop it into a blender with all the other ingredients.
+Chop into medium-sized chunks and pop into a blender with all other ingredients.
 Blend until smooth

-If you enjoyed this article then you will LOVE reading about what happens to your microbiome when you travel here
+If you enjoyed this article then you'll love reading about what happens to your microbiome when you travel here

 Notes on mental health

 Please note that these tips are not meant to be a replacement for speaking with a licensed therapist and/or a psychiatrist.
 Please do not be afraid to seek help if you feel that you or someone else is struggling and could benefit from it.
 Contact your local GP, family doctor or insurance company and/or your local government/ council to seek other government-funded resources for mental health.